 Due Dates - Regular

 Quarterly expenditures are due 30 days following the end of the quarter.
 First-quarter expenditures are due April 30th.
 Annual Reporting to HCSO of covered employees and expenditures made are also due April 30th.
 Submission is completed online.
 The online form will be posted to the OLSE HCSO website no later than April 1.

-The penalties for non-compliance are not insignificant.
+There are no insignificant penalties for non-compliance.
 The penalties are up to $100 per employee per quarter for failure to make expenditures and up to $500 per quarter if the annual reporting is not submitted.
 There are also other penalties as well for retaliation, failure to provide records to OLSE, and failure to post the required notice.
-However, while there is no guarantee, the OLSE generally does not fine an employer that has been out-of-compliance and that now comes into compliance.
+However, while there is no guarantee, the OLSE generally does not fine an employer that has been out-of-compliance that now comes into compliance.
 The bigger risk is if an employee complains, as that is generally when the OLSE would act and penalize an employer for non-compliance.